 The guidelines also recommend that people with ovarian cancer who test positive for a mutation share this information with their blood relatives, who may also be at increased risk.
 This article provides information on how to share information about an ovarian cancer diagnosis, genetic testing results and increased risk for cancer with family members.

-Learning about a family cancer risk that is due to an inherited mutation can be stressful, especially when it is a surprise.
+Learning about a family cancer risk that is due to an can be stressful, especially when it is a surprise.
 A range of emotions is common, often including anxiety, guilt, fear and lack of acceptance.
 Some family members may be thankful to have new details and be ready to seek genetic counseling.
 Others may not want to know the results or be tested.

-Learning about an increased cancer risk due to an inherited mutation can also be positive.
+Learning about an increased cancer risk due to an can also be positive.
 Sharing your diagnosis and genetic test results with family members can help them make medical decisions to manage their risk for cancer.
 It may also help guide treatment for relatives with a cancer diagnosis.
 Talking to family members about your ovarian cancer diagnosis and genetic test results can be difficult.
 This article suggests a variety of ways to have this conversation.
 Healthline.com spoke with FORCE advisory board member Leigha Senter, CGC, who offered tips to make this conversation with loved ones easier.

 - Write a letter.
 If talking directly to family members may be difficult or specific family members may be difficult to talk to, writing a letter is a good way to get the information to them.
 It also gives you a way of fine-tuning your message until it sounds just right to you.
 A genetic counselor may be able to help you write your letter or provide a template as a starting place.